flecoqui/projects/_posts/2017-05-18-Mandarine.md

 Beyond the enhancement of their video content, Mandarine wants to improve the interactivity of their current Web Site.
 They want to personalize the journey of each user amongst the catalog of MOOCs.
 For instance, they want to automatically refine the profile of each user.
-Their Bot (called Mike) will ask questions to complete the profile of each user.
+Their Bot (Project Name called Mike) will ask questions to complete the profile of each user.
 The Bot will also send notifications to users for instance when they are about to complete a level of training.
 The Bot will address the subscribers connected to Mandarine Web Site and to Skype.